carlahy/garden/modules/thesis/thesis meetings.md

 ## meeting notes

+### may
+- Comparative studies between two blue spaces in Copenhagen, in two distinct neighbourhoods, with blue spaces that have had different amounts of investments (large investment in centre, vs. less investment in outer neighbourhoods)
+	- Perceptions- who are the users (neighbourhood residents or visitors?), how do they identify with the space, why do they like, why do they come here...
+	- => Ultimately, how do perceptions of the two blue spaces differ, and what does that tell us about the accessibility of blue spaces in the city?

 ### may ?? - francesc
 - Confused because everything seems to link back to distributional justice- eg. i study people who are using the space, their experiences, perceptions, that reveals a pattern of who they are and why they use it (eg. they live/work nearby, because they can afford to), and i just end up finding that those who use the space do so because it is near them and convenient. but of course that is true, and so the problem is that blue space conversion projects are concentrated in a certain area of the city, and not more disadvantaged/excentric neighbourhoods which might benefit more, and